 CrossFit Portimao – Portimao (South Region of Portugal – Algarve)

 CrossFit OPO – Porto (Northern Region of Portugal)

 The Cross – Ferreira Do Zezere – North of the Capital Lisbon

 Box Project – Porto (Northern Region of Portugal)

 Cross Fundao – Fundao (Northern Region of Portugal)

 Cross Revolution – Ermesinde – Near Porto (Northern Region of Portugal)

 Personal Training Center – Algarve ( Southern Region of Portugal)

 Elite Fit Box – Vila das Aves (Near Porto- Northern Region of Portugal)

-Antonio is a dedicated Fitness Instructor and Personal Trainer .
-He is the co-founder of Sitges Fitness in Spain, he is also the co-founder and editor-in-chief of BoxesPT magazine..
+Antonio is the co-founder of Sitges Fitness in Spain, he is also the founder and editor-in-chief of BoxesPT a Online magazine.
 CrossFit came into Antonio's life in Oct 2012 and 3 months later he entered his first Open Games, under the Masters category (45-49), where he managed to reach rank 22 in Europe in 2013, and reached 3rd ( Masters) at the PromoFit Games Final 2013.
 Antonio writes a blog about CrossFit called Crossfitters Lusitanos.
 He and believes that Fitness, in general, should never be boring, but part of your everyday life style.
 He currently lives between Barcelona and Stockholm.